What are coronaviruses?

 Although not common, coronaviruses can be transmitted from animals to humans.
 Bats can be reservoir hosts for viruses which can cross species barriers to infect humans and other domestic and wild mammals.

-In the last two major coronaviruses that were transmitted to humans, transmission occurred through intermediate hosts: the masked palm civet (SARS) and dromedary camels (MERS).
+In the last two major coronavirus outbreaks that were transmitted to humans, transmission occurred through intermediate hosts: the masked palm civet (SARS) and dromedary camels (MERS).

 To protect your pet from respiratory diseases, vaccinate your pet for Bordetella, parainfluenza and canine influenza, which are the most common vaccine-preventable respiratory diseases in pets.